 The funeral is not extravagant.
 Mrs. Fong would have been furious at a noisy Chinese funeral, her dignity offended at such a wasteful display.
 Her body is cremated, her ashes spread in the bamboo of the temple with honors and three days of silent meditation.
 Black came, as did Chan.
 Amaya and Nikko joined us in the three days of silence.

 The three days end too quickly, it is good to be in the temple, silence, meditation.
-We forget to take time to attend.
+Too often, we forget to take time to attend.
 Mrs. Fong’s passing is a reminder that there is more to life than doing.
 Being, for instance.
 Mrs. Fong would have verbally disagreed, but in her heart, she knew.

 Based on her estimates, guided by Mrs. Epstein and the accountants, Mrs. Fong owned, free and clear, two hundred million dollars of real estate.
 That did not include the investment she had with our families, another hundred million plus in our four way partnership.
 We’ve paid off our bank loans.
 The property, hers and ours, is unencumbered.